ttntm/ttntm/src/blog/15-getting-started-with-vue.md

 The decision for Vue.js was easy; some good reasons can be found here: {% ext "michaelnthiessen.com/underdog-framework", "https://michaelnthiessen.com/underdog-framework" %}

 Other than that, there's always a long list of "technologies I'd like to work with"; for this project, I ended up going for {% ext "serverless functions", "https://functions.netlify.com" %} (Netlify) and {% ext "Fauna", "https://fauna.com" %} as the app's data store.
-Both seemed powerful (and free) enough to build a multi user CRUD app on top of while offering good documentation and development experience.
+Both seemed powerful (and free) enough to build a multiuser CRUD app on top of while offering good documentation and development experience.

 Most other decisions for (and against) modules/libraries/etc. happened along the way and we'll get to that; the whole list of dependencies can be found in recept0r's `package.json` at {% ext "Codeberg", "https://codeberg.org/ttntm/recept0r/src/branch/main/package.json" %} though, just in case you're curious already.